-But while student credit cards nowadays are designed specifically with college students in mind, being in school isn’t enough to get approved on its own.
+But while student credit cards today are designed specifically with college students in mind, being in school isn’t enough to get approved.

 As you figure out how to maximize the amount of income you can claim on your application, consider alternative credit products and seek out a co-signer.
 You’ll have a better chance of getting the right card for you to begin building your credit history.